Rachel Miner: Acting career

-Miner's television credits include Vickie in Shining Time Station: 'Tis a Gift (1990), Michelle Bauer on Guiding Light (1990–1995), a guest-starring role as Laurel in a Sex and the City episode, "Twenty-something Girls vs. Thirty-something Women" and Astrid in NY-LON.
+Miner's television credits include Vickie in Shining Time Station: 'Tis a Gift (1990), Michelle Bauer on Guiding Light (1990–1995), a guest-starring role as Laurel in the Sex and the City episode "Twenty-something Girls vs. Thirty-something Women", and Astrid in NY-LON.

 In 2001, she starred in Bully.
 The film was based on the murder of Bobby Kent.
-Bully received mixed reviews from critics and has a "Rotten" rating of 54% on Rotten Tomatoes based on 91 reviews with an average score of 5.7 out of 10.
-The film holds a score of 45 out of 100 on Metacritic, based on 26 critics indicating 'Mixed or average reviews'.
+Bully received mixed reviews from critics and has a "Rotten" rating of 54% on Rotten Tomatoes based on 91 reviews, with an average score of 5.7 out of 10.
+The film holds a score of 45 out of 100 on Metacritic, based on 26 critics, indicating 'Mixed or average reviews'.
 Miner won an award at the Stockholm Film Festival for Best Actress.

-In 2005, Miner portrayed a young woman on a journey to discover who she is and why multiple enemies want her dead in the action film Circadian Rhythm.
+In the 2005 action film Circadian Rhythm, Miner portrayed a young woman on a journey to discover who she is and why multiple enemies want her dead.
 The movie was critically ignored, and was poorly received in its few reviews.
 One reviewer stated that the film was a "directionless jumble of boring scenes strung together tenuously by a plot that feels like they were making it up as they went along," and that watching the film's allegedly ‘wire-fu’ fight scenes was akin to "being over at a friend's house when they’re getting yelled at by their parents."